ch0m5/Game-Design-Pillars/README.md

 * Take into account what the player **expects** and his **assumptions** based on common sense and previous experiences.
 * Whatever rules your game follows, they must be **consistent** so the player can learn from them and formulate **strategies**.

-### 6. Guide The Player: Make it Intuitive without Being Obvious
+### 6. Guide the Player: Make it Intuitive without being Obvious
 * **Guide** the player through the experience, but **don't hold its hand**, let him explore his options without getting lost.
 * Make elements feel **intuitive and easy to learn**.
 Use **aesthetic and thematic as a channel to teach mechanics**.
 * Give **feedback** to the player for his actions, **reinforce** wanted behaviors and **discourage** unwanted ones with care, **you don't want to railroad the player** but certainly limit the options to the desired game experience.